Volfy/besedo-tech-test/README.md

+Technologies:

-Client: React & TailwindCSS.
+- Client: React & TailwindCSS.
-Server: NodeJS with Express.
+- Server: NodeJS with Express.

 To run app as a whole: